ConservationInternational/trends.earth/docs/source/about/development.rst

 reporting, and production of print maps .
-The code for the plugin, and further instructions on installing it if you want to modify the code, are in `trends.earth <https://github.com/ConservationInternational/trends.earth>`_ github repository.
+The code for the plugin, and further instructions on installing it if you want to modify the code, are in `trends.earth <https://github.com/ConservationInternational/trends.earth>`_ GitHub repository.

 The |trends.earth| QGIS plugin is supported by a number of different Python scripts that allow calculation of the various indicators on Google Earth Engine (GEE).
-These scripts sit in the "gee" subfolder of that github repository.
+These scripts sit in the "gee" sub-folder of that GitHub repository.
 The GEE scripts are supported by the `landdegradation` Python module, which includes code for processing inputs and outputs for the plugin, as well as other common functions supporting calculation of NDVI integrals, statistical significance, and other shared code.
 The code for this module is available in the `landdegradation
 <https://github.com/ConservationInternational/landdegradation>`_ repository on
-Github.
+GitHub.

 Further details are below on how to contribute to Trends.Earth by working on the plugin code, by modifying the processing code, or by contributing to